MicrosoftDocs/Viva/WorkplaceAnalytics/Use/zoom.md

 ## Setup and configuration

-1. **Install R** - Ask your Zoom Admin and Workplace Analytics Analyst to install [R for Windows](https://cloud.r-project.org/bin/windows/).
+1. **Install R for Windows** - Ask your Zoom Admin and Workplace Analytics Analyst to install [R for Windows](https://cloud.r-project.org/bin/windows/).
 If necessary, ask IT for permissions to install R for Windows.
 2. **Download Zoom analyst integration** - Ask your Microsoft representative for the Zoom integration files.
 Then ask your Workplace Analytics Analyst to download the Zoom integration analyst package and extract it to a local folder.
 3. **Download the Zoom admin integration** - Ask your Zoom Admin to download the Zoom admin integration package and extract it to a local folder.
 The integration has the following folder structure for both the Admin and the Analyst files.